paul-hammant/tbd/content/branch-by-abstraction/index.md

 1. Introduced an abstraction around the classes/components using iBatis directly, and ensured that all classes/components indirectly referring to iBatis were change to refer to the abstraction instead.
-2. Wrote a second implementation of the abstraction, introcing Hibernate to the codebase, perhaps tweaking the abstraction where needed.
+2. Wrote a second implementation of the abstraction, introducing Hibernate to the codebase, perhaps tweaking the abstraction where needed.
 3. Did a tiny commit to turn on Hibernate for all team mates.
 4. Removed iBatis, then the abstraction and the on/off old/new switch.